SAGAR-KUMAR439/FAQ_Chatbot/README.md

-# CodeAlpha FAQ Chatbot
+# FAQ Chatbot

 ## Overview

-This project is an FAQ Chatbot developed as part of the CodeAlpha Artificial Intelligence Internship — Task 2.
+This project is an FAQ Chatbot developed as part of the Artificial Intelligence Internship â€” Task 2.

 The chatbot is designed to answer Python-related questions by matching a user's question with the most relevant question from a collection of frequently asked questions (FAQs).